qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 # TODO EMBED SCREENS HERE

-I also wrote a d3 script to take the data and allow it to be grouped and organized.
+I also wrote [a d3 script][cfdg] to take the data and allow it to be grouped and organized.
 Again, though, I didn't see many patterns, and what I did find wasn't very helpful.

-# TODO LINK APP HERE

 Closer examination still wasn't very productive, and further consideration led me to find reasons why none of my metrics worked out.